sparksammy/Blog/README.md

 Blog moved <a href="https://sparksammy.com/blog/">here.</a><br>

 **8/14/19: ROBLOX PLAYER ON LINUX!!!
 THE GUIDE**
+* Download GenyMotion from <a href="https://www.genymotion.com/fun-zone/">here</a>
 * Set up GenyMotion and choose the Google Pixel 3 on Android 9
-* Install Android Oreo ARM Package shown here: https://pentester.land/tips-n-tricks/2018/10/19/installing-arm-android-apps-on-genymotion-devices.html (Drag and drop)
+* Install Android Oreo ARM Package shown <a href="https://pentester.land/tips-n-tricks/2018/10/19/installing-arm-android-apps-on-genymotion-devices.html">here</a>  (Drag and drop)
 * Reboot VIRTUAL DEVICE
 * Install GAPPS (Click the button to the right, near the top of the window, marked OpenGApps)
 * Reboot VIRTUAL DEVICE
-* Download the latest ROBLOX apk here: https://apps.evozi.com/apk-downloader/
+* Download the latest ROBLOX apk <a href="https://apps.evozi.com/apk-downloader/">here</a>
 * Install (Drag and drop)
 * Once you have done all those steps, it should work!
   * Disclaimer: You might have to do a ton of captchas!